sebastiangreger/kirby3-commentions/README.md

 ## Ethics and privacy

 **Before implementing the functionalities enabled by this plugin, it is strongly advised to carry out an ethical and legal assessment.** By enabling users to post comments and/or by processing webmentions, a website deals with what is considered personal data in most jurisdictions.
 The processing of personal data is subject to often very strict privacy laws, coming with a potentially wide range of obligations.
+Legal aspects aside, dealing with other people's data always comes with ethical implications.

-"GDPR compliance" etc. is never created by software, but by the way it is used.
+> "GDPR compliance" etc. is never created by software, but by the way it is used.
 While this plugin aims to provide means for its responsible and legally compliant use, responsibility for ethical conduct and compliance with applicable laws ultimately rests with the operator of the website (the data controller).
 If in doubt, always ask a qualified lawyer - and if this plugin does not meet your requirements, create a Github issue, don't use it, or adapt it to your needs.

 ## Installation